Naqshbandi: Uzbekistan

+Iraq

+Türkiye

+The Naqshbandi order entered Anatolia during the Ottoman Empire, especially in the 15th and 16th centuries.
+It became particularly influential in the 18th and 19th centuries, often seen as a more orthodox alternative to the Mevlevi (Rumi followers) or Bektashi orders.
+After the fall of the Ottoman Empire, during Atatürk’s secular reforms, Sufi lodges (tekkes) were banned in 1925.
+Despite this, the Naqshbandi order continued underground and remained influential.

 Syria

 The Naqshbandiyya order was introduced into Syria at the end of the 17th century by Murad Ali al-Bukhari, who established himself in Damascus and traveled throughout Arabia.
 His branch became known as the Muradiyya and was led by his descendants.
 In 1820, Khalid Shahrazuri rose as a prominent Naqshbandi leader in the Ottoman world and his order became known as the Khalidiyya which spread for at least two decades.
 In Syria and Lebanon, the leaders of every active Naqshbandiyya group acknowledged its spiritual lineage.
 Later, a strife between Khalid's khalifas led to disruption of the order and it divide.
 The Farmadiyya branch, which practices silent and vocal invocation, is still present in Lebanon and is named after Ali-Farmadi.
 The pre-Mujaddidi line of the Naqshbandiyya in Greater Syria came to an end when political leader Musa Bukhar died in 1973.
-The only branch to have survived till recently is the one based in the khanqah al-Uzbakiyya in Jerusalem.
+The only branch to have survived till recently is the one based in the Khanqah al-Uzbakiyya in Jerusalem.

 Egypt

 The Naqshbandi order rose to prominence in Egypt during the 19th century.
 A major khanqah was constructed in 1851 by Abbas I as a favor to the Naqshbandi sheikh Ahmad Ashiq, who led the order until his death in 1883.
 Ahmad Ashiq practiced the Diya'iyya branch of the Khalidiyya.
 Two other versions of Naqshbandiyya spread in Egypt in the last decades of the 19th century: the Judiyya, led by sheikh Juda Ibrahim, and the Khalidiyya, led by Sudanese al-Sharif Isma'il al-Sinnari and his successors.
 These branches continued to grow and are still active today.
-Unfortunately, none of the early orders survived far into the 20th century, and all khanqahs in Egypt were closed in 1954 when the buildings were either assigned a different function or demolished.
+None of the early orders survived far into the 20th century however, and all khanqahs in Egypt were closed in 1954 when the buildings were either assigned a different function or demolished.